 The first traces of settlement on Thira date from the 5th Millennium

 BC.
-In the course of huge volcanic eruptions in 1628 BC not only was the
+In the course of huge volcanic eruptions in 1628 BC not only

+tons of ashes.
 This event is also known as the Minoan eruption,

 as it happened at the height of the Minoan civilization, and may

 island of Crete through the aftermath of a gigantic tsunami some

 90 years later.

 In 1967, at Akrotiri

 (on the main island Thira), a nearly perfectly preserved city from

 the Bronze Age was found under meters of ash layers.
 Sophisticated,

 multi-storied buildings with bathrooms, connected to a sewage system,

 show the high degree of civilisation and culture on Santorini around

 3600 years ago.
 Beyond that, various finds from Crete, the Greek

-Mainland, Cyprus, Syria and Egypt testify that Santorini
+Mainland, Cyprus, Syria and Egypt testify that Santorini had developed

-the most important trading centres in the Aegean in the Bronze Age.
+important trading centres in the Aegean in the Bronze Age.

 The Museum of Prehistoric

-Thira at Fira houses a multitude of presious finds from the excavations
+Thira at Fira houses a multitude of presious finds from the

-bronze vessels, and so on.
+household articles, bronze vessels, and so on.
 Very impressive are